 We would very much like to welcome you and your child to our school.
 This page will be updated over the next few weeks to give you more information on key dates and on what to expect, plus helpful ideas on how to prepare your child for starting school.
 If you have any queries please contact the school office on 0208 390 9544 or email to firstname.lastname@example.org.

-Once you have been offered a place by Kingston Borough Council and have accepted online the school will contact you with lots of information.
-You will need to fill in the google admissions form with details of your child prior to their start date.
+The school has contacted parents who have accepted with admissions information.
+Parents need to fill in the google admissions form with details of their child prior to their start date.
 The link is also below:

 Please note that if you have not yet been offered a place or would like to go on the school's waiting list you will need to contact Kingston Borough Council who manage our Reception admissions for us.
 The school cannot accept direct online applications.